leoki6/Digital-Communications/L4_FSK_ASK/README.md

 The most obvious difference between ASK and AM is the levels involved.
 ASK has a discrete number of levels, while AM has infinite levels relative to its continuous range.
 FSK and FM have differences analogous to ASK vs AM.
 The varied frequencies in FSK are discrete, while FM involves keeping track of an acceptable frequency variation relative to the continuous range.

 ## Additional Experimentation
 In the future, it may be worthwhile to highlight the pros and cons of AM, ASK, FM, and FSK by determining cost values for various modules, and noise impact to quantify the system complexity/cost across schemes.
-Coming up with scenarios where one is preferred over the other, and using data on cost and noise impact can elucidate the decisions communication system designers make.
+Coming up with scenarios where one is preferred over the other, and using data on cost and noise impact can elucidate the decisions communication system designers make in terms of performance and cost.

 ## Conclusion
 In this experiment, students enlisted the use EMONA hardware, and lab equipment to observe the waveforms of ASK and FSK to serve as a comparison between one another, and their analog counter parts.
 One was able to observe the similar techniques used like rectification, comparators, and LPFs to modulate, demodulate, and clean-up the signal to effectively recover the original message.
 Additionally, the impact of noise on signal recovery was observed, and why filtering is critical in signal processing for communication systems.
 As students move forward into more complex schemes, and tools, the foundation built with simpler systems will serve as a point of reference for future work.